HuanYuu/TFusion/README.md

 # TargetFusion
-A pipeline for (target) long-read fusion detection.

-We integrated data debarcode, QC, mapping, statistics, fusion detection(based on LongGF) and false positive mark/filter together.
-Users can simply config a sample.list to run different samples at the same time and finally get false positive fusion marked results and statistic results.
+Introducing a Pipeline for Long-Read Fusion Detection

+We have developed a comprehensive pipeline that enables efficient long-read fusion detection.
+This pipeline incorporates various functionalities such as data debarcoding, quality control, mapping, statistical analysis, fusion detection (using LongGF), and false positive identification and filtering.
+By utilizing a simple configuration file called "sample.list," users can easily run multiple samples simultaneously and obtain accurate results with marked false positive fusions and statistical information.

-For non-pipeline using, users can only utilize the [**src/reform_LongGF_Result.py**](https://github.com/HuanYuu/TargetFusion/blob/main/src/reform_LongGF_Result.py) to reform and mark/filter LongGF log result.
-This futher filter can reduce more than 90% fasle positvie results in our test.
+For users who prefer not to use the entire pipeline, there is an alternative option.
+They can utilize the[**src/reform_LongGF_Result.py**](https://github.com/HuanYuu/TargetFusion/blob/main/src/reform_LongGF_Result.py) script, which allows for the reforming and filtering of LongGF log results.
+This additional filtering step has been shown to reduce more than 90% of false positive results in our testing.

+This pipeline offers a streamlined and efficient approach to long-read fusion detection, ensuring reliable and accurate results.
+Whether users choose to use the entire pipeline or the individual reforming and filtering script, they can expect improved outcomes and reduced false positive rates.

 # Prerequisite
 To run TargetFusion.py from raw data to fusion results: